 Exploration companies in South Australia are required by legislation to provide the Department of State Development representative samples of any core and cuttings taken during tenure.
 Core and cuttings are stored in the Drill Core Reference Library.
-The library brings together samples previously stored at four separate drill core libraries spread across South Australia.
-They are now kept in a massive storage warehouse featuring eight seemingly never-ending aisles that reach to the high ceiling.
+The library brings together samples previously-stored at four separate drill core libraries spread across South Australia.
+They are now kept in a massive storage warehouse featuring eight seemingly never-ending aisles that reach the high ceiling.
 Hi-tech forklifts are used to fetch requested core samples to be brought to the main viewing area for inspection.
 The library is about two-thirds full with room for future samples for the next two decades.

 Hundreds of European-style wooden storage crates were specially manufactured to sit the core boxes on by workers with a disability at the nearby Bedford Phoenix factory.
 The library is located in the Tonsley precinct, the site of a former Mitsubishi car manufacturing plant, which has been converted into a modern hub for high-value industries.
-Burgess, who is also the Chairman of the Tonsley Steering Committee, said he had held discussions with companies in the related geo-science area that had expressed interest in relocating to Tonsley because the core library was located there.
+Burgess, who is also the Chairman of the Tonsley Steering Committee, said he had held discussions with companies in the related geoscience area that had expressed interest in relocating to Tonsley because the core library was located there.

-“I’ve had some discussions with companies that have expressed interest in relocating to Tonsley because of the proximity to the core library and they’ve got technologies that they want to use on core that may be introduced in the future,” he said.
+“I’ve had some discussions with companies that have expressed interest in relocating to Tonsley because of the proximity to the core library and they’ve got technologies that they want to use on the core that may be introduced in the future,” he said.

 Burgess said successive South Australian governments since the 1950s had shown strong support for the mining industry in the state.

-“In a way this is the continuation of that support for both the mining and oil and gas sector and I think it’s appreciated by the resources sector.”
+“In a way, this is the continuation of that support for both the mining and oil and gas sector and I think it’s appreciated by the resources sector.”

 South Australian Premier Jay Weatherill said drill core samples were instrumental in major mineral and energy discoveries in the state such as Olympic Dam and the Cooper Basin more than 40 years ago.